Zaid26194/GUI-and-Graphics-Class/Common/README.md

 # Common Folder
-Stores files used by all projects in the Common directory.
+Stores files intended to be used in multiple projects.
 For instance, webgl-utils.js is used by all WebGL applications.